richardgalvez/aws-eks-lab/README.md

 ### To-Do

-- Fix AWS NLB not deleting properly - holding up deletion of node groups, subnets, and VPCs
+- Fix AWS NLB, security groups not deleting properly - holding up deletion of node groups, EKS cluster, subnets, and VPCs
 - Implement a NAT Instance rather than a NAT Gateway
 - Automate creation and usage of ACM (Certificate Manager) certs for apps where required